Everything Works

 Everything works because, technically, nothing (or nothing new) is really happening.
 Code has been deployed, but traffic is being trapped by a misconfigured gateway.
 Feature flags remain “off” for the features that matter.
 Configuration is stale, or points to an outdated data store, effectively leaving the new logic untouched.
 Deployment is mistaken for activation.

-There is no real execution.
+There is no execution.
 It is a statue: a silent absence of activity.

 • • •